Introduction.

 Save the Form with the name Employees.

-Note: As I have mentioned earlier, the Employee ID field values are 1,2,3, etc. We will create a few images with the names: 1.jpg, 2.jpg, 3.jpg, etc.
+Note: As I have mentioned earlier, the Employee ID field values are 1, 2, 3, etc. We will create a few images with the names: 1.jpg, 2.jpg, 3.jpg, etc.

-Open Employees Table in Datasheet View.
+Open the Employees Table in Datasheet View.

-Find the Photo field of the first record, the Employee ID of this record is 1.
+Find the Photo field of the first record; the Employee ID of this record is 1.

-Right-Click on the Photo field with the Bitmap Image caption, and select Open from the Bitmap Image Object option.
+Right-click on the Photo field with the Bitmap Image caption, and select Open from the Bitmap Image Object option.
 The image will open in the Paint program.

 Before saving the image to disk, create a new folder C:\images.